zhaojw1998/Accompaniment-Generation-via-Music-Representation-Learning/readme.md

 Arrangement generation for lead melodies is an interesting topic in computer music.
 While conventional methods rely on sequential models, we propose a novel framework based on rule-based search strategies and style transfer in the disentangled latent space.
 This project is a joint application of EC2-VAE, Poly-Disentanglement-VAE, and POP-909 Dataset, three ISMIR works from Music X Lab, NYU Shanghai.
 Till now, we have accomplished two major features:

 1) Accompaniment generation for full phrase;
-2) Accompaniment generation for full score.
+2) Accompaniment generation for full score given phrase segment labels.

 The backbone of these features is realized by a VAE framework which disentangles a piece of polyphonic music into chord and texture.
-For full-score generation, we introduce dynamic programming to optimize global coordination.
+For full-score generation, we introduce dynamic programming to optimize texture coherence within the whole song.
 For future work, we will engage more on representation learning techniques to achieve more controllable generation.

 A high-level presentation of our work is shown in the figure below:
 <div align=center>